drseg/swift-fsm/README.md

 > let turnstile = FSM<State, Event>(initialState: .locked)
 > ```

-`FSM` is generic  over `State` and `Event`. `State` and `Event` must be `Hashable & Sendable`.
+`FSM` is generic  over `State` and `Event`.
 Here we have used an `Enum`, specifying the initial state of the FSM as `.locked`.

 > ```swift
 > try turnstile.buildTable {
 > ```

-`turnstile.buildTable` is a throwing function - though the type system will prevent various illogical statements, there are some issues that can only be detected at runtime.
+`turnstile.buildTable` is a throwing function - though the type system will prevent various illogical statements, there are some semantic issues that can only be detected at runtime.

 > ```swift
 > define(.locked) {